42xel/BAPL2/README.md

 # f;
 # f;
 ```
-defines a function which increments the global variable `a` and yields its value, stores it in a local variable, then calls it twice.
+defines a function which increments the global variable `a` and yields its value, stores it in a local variable `f`, then calls it twice.

 The logic behind the notation is loosely inspired from C pointers :
-`#a = exp` sets `a` to the value such that `#a` yeilds `exp`.
+`#a = exp` sets `a` to the value such that `#a` yields `exp`.

-For now, simple functions can have only a single anonymous parameter (there are non simple functions ahead), referred to as `?`.
+For now, simple functions can have only a single anonymous parameter (there are non simple functions ahead), referred to as `?` (the self-refering variable of the calling context).

 For example, the function square is written :
 ```